-I'm offering up weekly timeslots for 60 minutes over video conferencing.
+I'm offering up weekly timeslots for 60 minutes over video conference calls.
 My sessions prioritize up-and-coming Black UXers*.
-I am not a career coach - I'm just here to provide my personal experiences and advice, based on my own experiences as a WOC in UX.
+I am not a career coach - I'm just here to provide my personal experiences and advice, based on my own experiences as a WOC leader in UX.
 See my background and motivations

-*For folx who don't identify with this community, you can sign up on my waitlist to hear of upcoming timeslots.
-I encourage you to look for support with your local IXDA or Hexagon UX chapter.
+*For those who don't identify with this community, I encourage you to look for support with your local IXDA or Hexagon UX chapter.
 I recommend Hexagon's mentorship programs (disclosure: I led the Seattle chapter for 3 years).
-There are also resources, including for those who are affected by COVID-19, that are easily findable on the WWW.
-Here are a few (more to come):
+There are also resources that are easily findable on the WWW.
+Here are just a few:

 👋🏼 I'm Catherine.
-I'm a Lead UX Designer with experience as both a designer and researcher.
-I'm a self-taught UXer, and have been in this field for 8+ years.
+I'm a UX strategy leader with experience as both a designer and researcher.
+I'm a self-taught UXer, and have been in this field for 10+ years.
 You may know me from Twitter, Hexagon UX, from a talk I gave, or not at all.
-I studied music performance and cultural anthropology at Stanford, then spent 5 years in arts nonprofit fundraising, before realizing I had WAY more to impact with my creative and analytical skills, while also helping people with technology.
+I studied music performance and cultural anthropology at Stanford, then spent 5 years in arts nonprofit fundraising, before realizing I wanted to grow and make an impact with my creative and analytical skills helping people with technology.
 I've worked on design teams in startups, consultancy, and large enterprises, both as a full-time employee and contractor/freelancer.
 My pronouns are she/her.

-I occasionally offered 1:1 sessions as my free time allowed via word of mouth.
-I'm not a career coach, but I want to share my knowledge so you can grow and elevate your career.
+In the past, I occasionally offered 1:1 sessions as my free time allowed via word of mouth.
+I'm not a career coach, but I want to share my knowledge so you can grow and elevate your career, and this website is my way of making it a regular practice.
 I've been fortunate to have a few top-notch managers and mentors -- unofficial and official -- support me along the way.
 I know that not everyone has access to this.
-Though I'm not an official hiring manager (yet), my input frequently influences senior-level hiring decisions and interviews.
-I'm weary of the homogeneity in my field, and I'm fired up to increase Black representation in the UX hiring pipeline through access to knowledge and advice.
+I'm weary of the homogeneity in my field, and I'm fired up to increase Black representation in the UX hiring pipeline through access to knowledge, advice and real talk.